 As well as assignments, teachers can set up competitions based on any resource, where students compete for a place on the leaderboard.
 These competitions can be totally open (i.e. students choose from all activities available) or they can have a specific focus, as determined by the teacher.

 The SentenceBuilders books from the Language Gym team provide the content for most of the SB Premium resources.
-Content from the French and Spanish SentenceBuilders books for Beginner to Pre-intermediate is already uploaded and ready to use, as are the SentenceBuilders for the German and Italian Beginner to Pre-intermediate books.
-More TLG languages and levels, as well as plenty of more general MFL resources, will be coming to the SentenceBuilders site in the not-too-distant future.
+Full content – SentenceBuilders and paragraphs – is available based on the French and Spanish SentenceBuilders books for Primary, Beginner to Pre-intermediate, Lower-intermediate and Intermediate (GCSE), as are the SentenceBuilders for all 4 levels of German.
+For Italian, Welsh and Chinese the SentenceBuilders are available based on the Beginner to Pre-intermediate book.
+And we've also added a version of the German Beginner to Pre-intermediate SentenceBuilders for Dutch speakers.
+We will continue to add more TLG languages and levels – as well as plenty of more general MFL resources – to the site in due course.

 We use the term "Premium" to refer to content that is created by us, and to make a distinction between our own resources and those created by the community of SentenceBuilders subscribers.

 The principal difference between SB Premium resources and user-generated (or "Community") resources is that many SB Premium resources also include a range of activities based on "narrow reading" texts, including various gap-fills, text reconstruction activities, Find the L2, etc.